neweuropeancollege/gitbook-documentation/sales/docs/daily-operations/using-salesforce-at-nec/partner-recruitment/partner-recruitment-process.md

 - **Dynamic Nature**: Requirements are generated dynamically, and may also be modified to suit the particular intricacies of the opportunity sales process.

 ### Required External Correspondences
-- **Outbound Correspondences**: E.g., Partnership agreement drafts sent to potential partners.
+- **Outbound Correspondences**: E.g., Partnership agreement drafts sent to prospective partners.
-- **Inbound Correspondences**: E.g., Approval or feedback from potential partners or legal consultants.

 ## Progression and Approval
 - **Automatic Progression**: Opportunities move forward automatically based on approved requirements.